arbazzkhann/Backend/Node JS/6. Event Loop (Event Driven, Single Threaded, V8 vs libuv, Node Runtime, Event Loop, Async Code, Blocking Code)/README.md

 ### writeFileSynce (Blocking):

 * **fs.writeFileSync()** is the synchronous (blocking) version of writing data to a file.
-* It halts the execution of further code until the writing is done.
+* It holds the execution of further code until the writing is done.

 Example:
 ```js